nati1234567890/wireframing/README.md

 ## The type of wire frame provided

 The type of wireframe provided in the alx link is High-Fidelity Wireframe bc it shows detail and refined version.

+## Popular wireframing tools

+### Figma: The Ultimate Tool for Wireframing & Prototyping

+Figma is a cloud-based design tool that excels in wireframing, prototyping, and collaborative UI/UX design.
+It’s widely used by designers, developers, and product teams for its intuitive interface and real-time collaboration features.

+### Key Features of Figma for Wireframing

+1. Real-Time Collaboration

+Multiple users can edit designs simultaneously (like Google Docs for design).

+Great for team feedback and brainstorming.

+2. Component-Based Design

+Create reusable UI elements (buttons, headers) for consistency.

+Update one component, and changes apply everywhere (design systems).

+3. Interactive Prototyping

+Turn wireframes into clickable prototypes with transitions and animations.

+Simulate user flows without coding.

+4. Cloud-Based & Cross-Platform

+Works on Windows, macOS, and Linux (no installation needed).

+Auto-saves to the cloud—no risk of losing work.

+5. Plugins & Integrations

+Extend functionality with plugins (e.g., UI kits, icons, accessibility checkers).

+Integrates with Slack, Jira, and GitHub for seamless workflows.

+6. Developer Handoff

+Generates CSS, Swift, or Android XML code snippets for developers.

+Inspect tool for pixel-perfect measurements.